bsiever/pxt-morse/README.md

 * There are three major components to this extension:
   * [Keying](#morse-keying) in Morse code, which requires precise timing of pressing and releasing the "key".
   * [Decoding](#morse-decoding) a sequence of key presses (dots, dashes and silences) into a symbol (letter) based on Morse code.
-  * [Encoding](#morse-encoding) a sequence of letters into symbols that represent the sequence of key presses (and spaces) needed to send those letters via Morse code.
+  * [Encoding](#morse-encoding) a sequence of letters into symbols that represent the sequence of key presses (and silences) needed to send those letters via Morse code.

 # Keying #morse-keying